My codependent mother is ruining our entire family

 Dr. Peele, could you please advise me on how to help her be more independent, or feel confident enough to do something important (read decisions) for herself?
 Can you offer advice on how not to feed her co-dependency even more once she moved next door?
 It is so bad now, let me give you an example.
 We’re eating Chinese takeout, she doesn’t like something, it’s forever “We don’t like that.”
 Even though I stop her and say, “No mom that’s not correct.
 You don’t like it.
 I like it just fine.”
 I’m just not sure how to handle the 24/7 thing.

-Any advice or opinion greatly appreciated and thank you in advance.
+Any advice or opinion on how to deal with a codepentent mother would be greatly appreciated and thank you in advance.
 D

 People get their lives into strange, hurtful situations.
 I feel for you and for your mother.
 It is hard to reverse things after so many years.
 And, really D, I am thinking about you primarily.
 You know that, I think.
 Your mother constantly sacrificed herself to men — although she made that work for herself for 30 some years with your stepfather.
 But, in your description, your whole life has been dominated by your mother.
 She can’t be free; you can’t free yourself form your obligations to her.

 As in all addictions to people (you know, I wrote Love and Addiction many years ago), the emotional issues create the dependence.
 Your emotional needs drive you to be there constantly for your mom in a reversal of a mother who fosters codependence in a child.
 You might reflect on why you require her to need you so much, how that has become such a major, necessary source of satisfaction for you.